Lemon Drop Shot Recipe

 Step 4: Garnish with a small lemon wedge or twist, if desired.

-Chill your shot glasses: Pop them in the freezer for 10 minutes for an extra-refreshing sip.
+Chill your glasses in the freezer for 10 minutes before serving.

 What does a Lemon Drop Shot taste like?